laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

   simply remove the module from suit auxilliary slot, to turn off effects.
 - "Xigo S5-II envirosuit" modifed with 4 Aux suit slots, +20% heat/cold resistance - also reduced cost in Workshop to 1 Ren to research, 1 Ren to buy.
 - "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
-- "Gatherer's Backpack" from the workshop now has 18 slots, with -65% weight reduction for ores
+- "Gatherer's Backpack" from the workshop now adds 18 slots, with -65% weight reduction for ores & wood
 - Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary bench
 - Adds The Following Workshop Kits: